muthiyalu/ranchercatalog/v0.7.3/README.md

-# Apache Kafka Helm Chart
+# Apache Kafka Helm Chart managed and certified by UST Global

 This is an implementation of Kafka StatefulSet found here: